US President & British Prime Ministers; A Comparison | For CSS, PMS, UPSC and Other Competitive Exams

 policies.
 The US President, moreover, does not guide the course of

-legislation, nor is he a member of the Congress. |
+legislation, nor is he a member of the Congress. | The Prime Minister is answerable and accountable to the

 House of Commons.
 The British Prime Minister, on the other hand, is the